vee-kaye/gnv-garden-vercel/src/site/notes/Battle of Gainesville.md

 {"dg-publish":true,"permalink":"/battle-of-gainesville/","created":"","updated":""}
 ---

->[!warning] The details in this note have not been verified.
+>[!danger] The details in this note have not been verified.
->This account of the Battle of Gainesville primarily comes from Explore Southern History, which is linked below.
-I have not been able to verify what is in the article, or the accuracy of ESH's reporting.
+>The majority of this account comes from Explore Southern History and Wikipedia.
+Both have relevant sources listed, but I have not verified them independently.

 The Battle of Gainesville occurred on August 17, [[1864\|1864]] after Colonel Andrew L. Harris and his army of 173 men destroyed a fortified picket post on the [[New River\|New River]].
 They advanced to [[Starke\|Starke]], were they were joined by additional Union troops, bringing the total command to 310 men.